xiphonics/picoTracker-manual/content/pages/device.md

 **NOTE: A reboot of the picoTracker is required to apply the newly changed audio output level!**

 **PLEASE exercise caution when using earphones or headphones!*

+## Remote UI

+This setting enables or disables sending commands to a computer attached via USB to the picoTracker running an a "remote UI" application that can mirror the display from the picoTracker.

+## Font

+The font used for the picoTracker user interface.
+Choice of the "standard" or "bold" font.

 ## Color Themes